linxux/LocalFileCompareAssist/README.md

 ## Description
-The "Local File Compare Assist" plugin is an Eclipse plugin that helps you compare the same name file with other projects in the workspace.
+The "Local File Compare Assist" plugin is an Eclipse plugin that helps you to compare the same name file with other projects in the workspace.
+It simplifies the "Compare With > Each Other" action for the same name files.

 It will save some time before merging when you are in the process of the multi-version development.

-(Frequently, I have to merge the modified file with other branches after added some features or fixed bugs.
-It'a very annoying for me to repeat the prepare  actions before merging: first to open the search dialog to location the file, and then select the two files which need to compare.
-In the big projects, it's more annoying to drag the vertical scroll bar to select the files.)
+(It's very annoying to use the "Compare With > Each Other" when working on the huge projects.
+They often have long file list, so you have to drag the vertical scroll bar to find out the files)

 ## How it works
-After the plugin loaded,  it will add a menu item to the popup menu whether you click the right menu above the "Package Explorer" view or in the current Editor view.
-The submenu will popup when mouse over the menu item.
-Obviously, the submenu are associate with the projects under current workspace.
-The compare editor will be opened if there is any different  with the editing file between current project and selected the project.
+Usually we can compare files to each other from the fast view.

+After loaded this plugin, we can compare files not only from the "Package Explorer" fast view but also from the current TextEditor/JSPEditor.

+The compare menu will be added to right key menu.
+Then we can compare current selected/editing file with the one in the specific project.

 ## Required Eclipse Version
 It was built under Eclipse Indigo (v3.7) and tested under Eclipse Helios (v3.6.x) and Eclipse Indigo (v3.7).